korora-social/korora/docs/design/readme.md

     -   **Note** in reading the mastodon source, this may not be feasible, and the `cc` field may just need to be every user on a given instance (or if going to not a shared inbox, `cc` to just the user in question).
 I can't tell if Mastodon actually resolves collections other than the "magic" `followers` collection.

+    -   Posts sent to public huddles will have a `cc` of that huddle's `followers` list

 -   For backwards compatibility, public huddles (those which other people can subscribe to themselves, instead of being placed in manually by you) will be implemented as an Actor.
     Specifically, the actor's `@type` will be a `["as:Person", "korora:Huddle"]`, so that existing software should interpret it as a `Person`, but if other software implements the `korora` namespace it will be able to understand the distinction.